victor-oliveira1/ZippyDown/README.md

 **ZippyDown** is a Python3 script to download files from website: **"http://zippyshare.com"** directly from your terminal, without the need for web browsers.

-**NOTE:** Zippyshare is changing the download algorithm regularly, and to bypass this problem once for all, i'm using PhantomJS + selenium.
+**NOTE:** Zippyshare is changing the download algorithm regularly, and because of this, i'm using PhantomJS + selenium.

 ## Installing:
 You need to download PhantomJS and put in the PATH environment: